Molecular drag pump: Holweck

 The improved Holweck design was invented in the early 1920s by Fernand Holweck as part of his apparatus for his work in studying soft X-rays.
 It was manufactured by French scientific instrument maker, Charles Beaudouin.
 He applied for a patent on the device in 1925.
 The main difference from the Gaede pump was the addition of a spiral, cut into either to the spinning cylinder, or to the static housing.
 Holweck pumps have been frequently modeled theoretically.
 Holweck's classmate and collaborator, H. Gondet, would later suggest other improvements to the design.

 Siegbahn

 Another design was given by Manne Siegbahn.
 He had produced a pump which was used in 1926.
 About 50 of Siegbahn's pumps were made from 1926 to 1940.
 These pumps were generally slower than comparable diffusion pumps, so were rare outside of Uppsala University.
 Larger, faster pumps of the Siegbahn type began to be made around 1940 for use in a cyclotron.
-In 1943, Seigbahn published a paper regarding these pumps, which were based on a rotating disk.
+In 1943, Siegbahn published a paper regarding these pumps, which were based on a rotating disk.